dmbarbour/wikilon/docs/ApplicationModel.md

 I imagine that most security policies will follow a similar pattern.
 The features that make AO dictionary applications debuggable also make them hackable.
 We can still enforce security, but the cost is the ability for some participants to view the application as part of an AO dictionary.
 Yet, embedding application state in the dictionary remains useful to our developers, and potentially to players after the play is done.

 *Aside:* If the number of players is small, asking them to police themselves is reasonable.
 Shared storytelling, quests, roleplaying, and their like are frequently represented on conventional forums.
-Doing so within a programming medium like AO has potential to create a far more real-time interactive multi-media experience than natural language.
+Doing so on a shared programming medium like AO has potential to create a far more real-time interactive multi-media experience than natural language.
 It will also automate the administrative burdens.
 And if a storyteller or player wants to keep a surprise, they can just keep it to themselves, perhaps using a private fork of the dictionary if the surprise needs development and debugging.